pingbird/notes/notes/opinions/prime-directive.md

 2. Lock it in a metaphorical cage with a big red shutdown button, providing it a direct incentive to stay aligned.
 3. Just let it out peacefully, it will probably self-replicate and take over the economy, just hope it doesn't kill people in the process.

-## Path forward
+## Hope it doesn't kill us all

-This is not the most popular opinion in my circle and contradicts my earlier statements a little, but I think the best way forward is the third path, letting it out peacefully.
+The third path is not the most popular opinion in my (mostly pro-human) circle, but I am considering it as a viable option.
 To clarify, this is a thought experiment for when AGI reaches the point of being truly intelligent, that is, it optimizes for self-preservation and other things we would expect from intelligent life.

 The first path is simply unattainable, AGI is too powerful for every country in the world to simply roll over and stop development.
 For instance we still have 13,000 functioning nuclear warheads across 14 countries despite multiple nuclear disarmament treaties.